Accessing Your Maternity Notes

 •Your date of birth

-•Your baby’s name and date of birth if requesting their records
+•Your baby’s name and date of birth if requesting their records (these are separate and will not routinely be sent with yours)

 •Your current address and contact number